Does Medicare Cover Orthotics?July 7, 2021

 Medicare will only cover your treatment if your podiatrist says it’s medically necessary.
-Medicare Part B will cover 80% of the Medicare-approved costs.
+Medicare Part B may cover 80% of the Medicare-approved costs.
 You will be responsible for the Medicare Part B deductible in order for Medicare to cover podiatry.

-Podiatric Care not Covered by Medicare
+Podiatric Care Not Covered by Medicare

 - Trimming toenails

 - Treatment for flat feet

 Get Medicare Coverage for Orthotics and Podiatry Today